zackhanni/soundslikesoma/_blogs/05-audiobook-recording-studio-near-me.md

 An audiobook, sometimes known as a talking book, is a recording of someone reading aloud from a book or other piece of writing.
 The term "unabridged" refers to a reading of the entire book, whereas the term "abridgements" refers to readings of reduced versions.

 Since the 1930s, spoken audio has been a feature of public and school libraries, as well as to a lesser extent, music stores.
 Before cassettes, CDs, and digital audio, a lot of spoken word records were produced, frequently featuring plays and poetry rather than novels.
-It wasn't until the 1980s that the format started to draw book stores, and after that, book retailers began putting audiobooks on bookshelves rather than in separate displays.
+It wasn't until near the 1980s that the format started to draw book stores, and after that, book retailers began putting audiobooks on bookshelves rather than in separate displays.

 - - -